networkservicemesh/site/content/docs/concepts/enterprise_users.md

 Network Service Mesh is complementary to traditional Service Meshes like Linkerd, Istio, Kuma, and Consul.

 ### Payloads
 Traditional Service Meshes predominantly focus on L7 payloads like HTTPS.
-If a workload sends an HTTPS message, they only guarantee that the HTTPS message itself gets to the other side and the HTTPS response gets back to the workload.
+If a workload sends an HTTPS message, meshes only guarantee that the HTTPS message itself gets to the other side and the HTTPS response gets back to the workload.
 In the intervening process the ethernet headers, IP headers, and even the TCP connection may have been stripped away and replaced.
 The payload being transported across the Mesh truly is the L7 HTTPS message.